szczyglis-dev/py-gpt/README.md

 - `Files I/O` - provides access to the local filesystem, enabling GPT to read and write files, as well as list and create directories.

+- `System (OS)` - allows you to create and execute custom commands on your system.

 - `Mouse and Keyboard` - provides the ability to control the mouse and keyboard by the model.